matthewcchin/Machine-Learning/CA04/README.md

-# CA03
+# CA04
-This project utilizes a decision tree classifier to predict income categories based on demographic attributes.
+This project compares the performance of four models (Random Forest, AdaBoost, Gradient Boost, XGBoost) in predicting income categories based on demographic attributes based on accuracy, AUC, and number of estimators.
 It encompasses data preprocessing, model training, hyperparameter tuning, and prediction.

 ### Installation
 1. Clone the repository.